OutSystems/docs-support/src/enterprise/maintenance/sql-compatibility-upgrade.md

 # Upgrading SQL Server to a new compatibility level

-OutSystems platform 11.12 supports Microsoft SQL Server 2019  (15.x).
+OutSystems Platform Server 11.12.0 supports Microsoft SQL Server 2019  (15.x).
 Customers with self-managed installations may choose to upgrade to this database engine, either to remain up-to-date or because of company compliance requirements.

 By following the upgrade process described in this article, you can also safeguard correct application behavior for databases created with lower SQL Server compatibility levels.